nickwtennis.com

 Hawker Tennis on Instagram!

-Team Hawker Squads: Our squad set-up was revamped and rebranded last September, and it was a very fun and very productive first term!
-The emphasis as always, is on developing the players as individuals, and using tennis to aid their development as kind and happy humans.
-As always, squad sizes are maximum 8 players on 3 courts.
+Team Hawker Squads: This is where our strongest and most committed junior players can be found.
+The emphasis as always, is on developing players as individuals, maximising their potential to perform in competition, and using tennis to boost all aspects of their wellbeing.
+The by product of that continues to be lots of on-court success!
+Squad sizes are maximum 8 players on 3 courts.
+There are a few spaces for high level players at U9, U10, U11, U14, and U16, and there are also B squad places currently available.
 Click the link for more info, and for new enquiries, please contact me directly to arrange a free assessment and chat.

-Skills & Drills with Nick: Skills & Drills had a great start last term.
-There are class options on Weds (full), Thurs (full), and Fri (spaces).
-This is a great addition for higher standard players to add to their weekly training, and also a suitable session for competent players who can't commit to tennis, but still want to play each week.
-Please get in touch if interested.
+Skills & Drills with Nick: Skills & Drills are established classes for players who are competent with serving and rallying with yellow balls, and aged 9+.
+We focus on key developmental skills, and use a vast array of fun drills to put these into practice.
+There are currently class options on Weds 6.30-7.30pm, Thurs 5.45-6.45pm, and Friday 4.30-5.30pm.
+No new players are being accepted at this time, but enrollment for September will open on July 1st.
+These classes are a great addition for higher standard players to add to their weekly training, and also a suitable session for competent players who can't commit to tennis, but still want to play each week.

-New courts: Our brand new courts are available to hire 3 days in advance through our Clubspark page.
+New courts: Our new courts are still looking and playing fantastically 3 years on, and are available to hire 3 days in advance through our Clubspark page.

 Richmond/Sheen Sports: You could go to an online retailer, or a budget superstore, and you may save a few pounds, but you won't get better overall value.
 Here's the best option, pay a visit to RichmondSports or SheenSports!